RS-Credentive/FPKI-Common-History/tracked_policies/FCPCACP.md

 ### Audit Collection System (Internal vs. External)

-The audit log collection system may or may not be external to the CA system.
+The audit log collection system may or may not be external to the CA system or KRS.
 Automated audit processes must be invoked at system or application startup, and cease only at system or application shutdown.
 Audit collection systems must be configured such that security audit data is protected against loss (e.g., overwriting or overflow of automated log files).
 If an automated audit system has failed, and the integrity of the system or confidentiality of the information protected by the system is at risk, operations must be suspended until the problem has been remedied.